Server Side JavaScript Building Guide

 Signup.html

-Send a POST request to the server at the endpoint '/api/signup' to create a new user account:
+Fetch a POST request to the server at the endpoint '/api/signup' to create a new user account (The 'api' specifies the route we are using and the 'signup' specifies which method we are using in the route):

 // Sends a POST request to the server at '/api/signup' to create a new user account